 They’re more likely to be willing to work through each of your respective issues and try to change themselves to improve your relationship.

-Avoidant partners who are into personal development are more likely to be able to work on themselves and improve the relationship overall.
+Avoidant partners who are into personal development are more likely to set motivating goals for themselves, be able to work on their own issues, and improve the relationship overall.

 4. Are they emotionally open and aware?

 Continuing on from the last point, even if your avoidant partner isn’t into self-improvement, do you find that they’re usually emotionally open and aware?

 Do you know a lot about how they usually feel and what’s going on?
 Or, are they usually EXTREMELY closed off?

 I’m not talking about knowing EVERY intimate detail about them.
 People deserve their own lives and privacy…

 But if they’re a super closed book, it can be a problem.
 If you know nothing about them past what their favorite color is, it’s a red flag.